-In the majority of cases when Dublin decisions are issued and become final, the outgoing transfers are nevertheless not carried out, mostly due to the absconding of the applicants.
-In 2018, 31 persons were transferred compared to 722 requests.
-In 2017, only 40 persons were successfully transferred from Slovenia compared to 742 requests.
+In the majority of cases when Dublin decisions are issued and become final, outgoing transfers are nevertheless not carried out, mostly due to the absconding of the applicants.
+In 2019, 27 persons were transferred compared to 976 requests.
+In 2018, 31 persons were successfully transferred from Slovenia compared to 722 requests.
 In cases when the applicant does not abscond, the transfer is usually carried out successfully.